mmena1/the-eye/README.md

 - Timestamps can be either ISO format or `%Y-%m-%d %H:%M:%S.%f`, which is basically the same except a space instead of `T`.
   - `2022-04-11T01:08:01.407119` (ISO)
   - `2022-04-11 01:08:01.407119`
-- There are only 3 types of allowed payload data:
+- At the moment, there are only 3 types of allowed payload data:
   - category: `page_interaction` and name: `page_view`:
     ```json
     "data": {